Global Engineers, Global Technology, Global gumi

 |2016 :||Appointed Director of Global Technical Direction at gumi Inc.|

-gumi has been focusing on global expansion ahead of competitors.
-Global Technical Direction, which connects Japanese headquarters and overseas office engineers, is a symbol of gumi's focus on global expansion.
-I talked to John, who is in charge of the department, about the pleasures of working as a bridge between offices all over the world.
+gumi has been focusing on global expansion as a competitive advantage. gumi's Global Technical Direction department, connecting engineers from Japan and overseas, is a symbol of this focus.
+I talked to John, head of the department, about the joys and challenges of working as a bridge between offices all over the world.

 What kind of department is Global Technical Direction? (*hereinafter GTD)